 Many of our classrooms have been upgraded to display high definition graphics at 720p.
 In these classrooms, you will now be able to play multi-region Blu-ray discs as well as multi-region DVD’s.
 You will also be able to present from your laptop in a wide-screen format.

-In many classrooms we have added an HDMI input.
+In most classrooms we have added an HDMI input.
 An HDMI cable should be present at the teaching station or AV cabinet.
 If your laptop has an HDMI output, you should be able to plug directly into our system.
-If you have DisplayPort, Mini-DisplayPort, or DVI, you will will have to adapt to HDMI.
+If you have DisplayPort or Mini-DisplayPort, you will will have to adapt to HDMI.
 Media Services has a small supply of these adapters in stock available for checkout.
-Our systems do not carry audio over HDMI, so you’ll need to use your headphone port for audio.

 For Mac Users: In PowerPoint, select Page Setup from the File menu.